 TO THE TOWN BOARD: The undersigned hereby applies for a permit to (construct or rework) a driveway in the Town of New Glarus, Green County, Wisconsin.

-Name of Property Owner: Michael Uselmann & Cor issa Mosher Uselmann N 8437 Address of New Driveway: (CSM:4432) Lot 2 Marty rd, New Glarus, WI 53574 Name of Applicant:Michael Uselmann Signature of Applicant: Michael Uselmann Date of Application:6/4/20 Contractor: Lovelace Pump Company, Inc. Date culvert will be installed6/22-6/26 Date six inches of aggregate rock will be laid down6/2 2-6/26 Date final application of two inches of gravel will be done Date erosion control will be finished6/22-6/26 6/22-6/26 Signature Date 6/4/20 Inspection Fee \$ 500 Security Deposit: Date of Receipt of Fee: Received By: A Construction Permit/Driveway Access Permit, will be granted for the abov Driveway Permit Ordinance.
-A driveway construction plan and erosion cont Hundred Dollar (\$500) Inspection Fee and a refundable Five Hundred Dollar Plan conforms with Town of New Glarus Driveway Ordinance rol plan must be presented to the Town Board.
-A non-refundable Five (\$500) security deposit must be posted before a permit will be issued.
-Driveway is not acceptable rdance with ordinance approved by Town Board.
-Signature (Town Board Chairman) Date Date//- 28-2027 Signature(Town Clerk) Date Date Crat Illud from Milled Warm
+Name of Property Owner: Michael Uselmann & Corissa Mosher Uselmann N 8437 Address of New Driveway: (CSM:4432) Lot 2 Marty rd, New Glarus, WI 53574 Michael Uselmann Signature of Applicant: Michael Uselmann Name of Applicant: Contractor: Lovelace Pump Company, Inc. Date of Application: 6/22-6/26 Date culvert will be installed Date six inches of aggregate rock will be laid down 6/22-6/26 Date final application of two inches of gravel will be done 6/22-6/26Date erosion control will be finished 6/22-6/26 Signature Michael Uselmann (Owner, Agent, Contractor) inspection Fee \$ Security Deposit: \$500 Date of Receipt of Fee: 6/9/20 Received By: A Construction Permit/Driveway Access Permit, will be granted for the above driveway provided the construction plan conforms to the New Glarus Driveway Permit Ordinance.
+A driveway construction plan and erosion control plan must be presented to the Town Board.
+A non-refundable Five Hundred Dollar (\$500) Inspection Fee and a refundable Five Hundred Dollar (\$500) security deposit must be posted before a permit will be issued.
+Plan conforms with Town of New Glarus Driveway Ordinance: (Town Chairman/Clerk) Results of Inspection: Driveway plan and completion dates are in accordance with ordinance approved by Town Board.
+Driveway is not acceptable Owner will make required improvements by Owner is unwilling to correct defects.
+Signature (Town Board Chairman) Signature